xmtp/xmtp-ios/README.md

 ### Send messages

 To be able to send a message, the recipient must have already created a client at least once and consequently advertised their key bundle on the network.
 Messages are addressed using account addresses.
-The message payload must be a plain string.
+By default, the message payload supports plain strings.

-**Note: Other types of content are currently not supported.**
+To learn about support for other content types, see [Handle different content types](#handle-different-content-types).

 ```swift
 let conversation = try await client.conversations.newConversation(with: "0x3F11b27F323b62B159D2642964fa27C46C841897")